FrozenMetroid/pokeplatinum/README.md

 - Propeller Tail: This Pokémon's moves cannot be redirected by the likes of Follow Me, Storm Drain, Lightning Rod, etc.
 - Sand Force: Rock, Ground, and Steel-type moves have a 30% increase in power during Sandstorms
 - Flare Boost: Boosts Special Attack damage by 50% when the Pokémon is burned
+- Sand Rush: Speed is increased by 50% during Sandstorms
+- Slush Rush (unused): Speed is increased by 50% during Hailstorms
+- Unnerve: Opposing Pokémon cannot eat their Berries
+- Big Pecks: The Pokémon's Defense stat cannot be lowered
+- Poison Touch: Moves used by this Pokémon that make contact have a 30% chance to poison the target

 ### Ability Modernizations:

 - Lightning Rod
 - Sturdy
 - Storm Drain
 - Stench
 - Normalize

-### Ability Changes:
+### Other Ability Changes:

 - Slow Start: 5 turns -> 3 turns
 - Healer: Guaranteed chance to occur, no longer a 30% chance
 - Damp: Applies a new field condition that dampens the battlefield to reduce Fire-type damage by 50%; the effect is removed when all Pokémon with Damp are switch out or knocked out

 ### Battle Item Modernizations:

 - Mental Herb

 ### Move Modernizations and Changes:

 - Toxic when used by a Poison-type is perfectly accurate
-- Moves such as Leech Life and Hi Jump Kick have had their BPs increased to match modern standards Some BP increases are custom, such as Knock Off (now 30BP instead of 65BP), and Fire Spin (50BP instead of 35BP), and some are not changed at all, such as Surf and Thunderbolt
+- Moves such as Leech Life and Hi Jump Kick have had their BPs increased to match modern standards
+    - Some BP increases are custom, such as Knock Off (now 30BP instead of 65BP), and Fire Spin (50BP instead of 35BP), and some are not changed at all, such as Surf and Thunderbolt
-- PP has been increased when applicable for modernization, except the nerf to health-restoring moves' PP Ancient Power and Silver Wind's PPs have been increased from 5 to 15 Giga Drain's PP has been increased from 10 to 15
+- PP has been increased when applicable for modernization, except the nerf to health-restoring moves' PP
+    - Ancient Power and Silver Wind's PPs have been increased from 5 to 15 Giga Drain's PP has been increased from 10 to 15
 - Defog removes hazards from both sides of the field
 - Growth raises Special Attack and Attack by one stage; two stages under harsh sunlight
 - Air Slash: 85BP, 100% accurate, 10% flinch
 - Moves that have been updated to be able to be reflected by Magic Coat and Magic Bounce:
-    Disable
+    - Disable
-    Defog
+    - Defog
-    Embargo
+    - Embargo
-    Encore
+    - Encore
-    Foresight
+    - Foresight
-    Heal Block
+    - Heal Block
-    Miracle Eye
+    - Miracle Eye
-    Odor Sleuth
+    - Odor Sleuth
-    Roar/Whirlwind
+    - Roar/Whirlwind
-    Spikes (!!!)
+    - Spikes (!!!)
-    Spite
+    - Spite
-    Stealth Rock (!!!)
+    - Stealth Rock (!!!)
-    Taunt (!!!)
+    - Taunt (!!!)
-    Torment
+    - Torment
-    Toxic Spikes (!!!)
+    - Toxic Spikes (!!!)

 ### Miscellaneous Battle System Changes:

+- HP bar is faster now (!!!)
+- The data structure for Trainers has been completely overhauled to be like how it is in HeartGold-Engine -- now Trainers' Pokémon can have custom Poké Balls, Abilities, EVs, IVs, etc. (!!!)
 - Ice-types receive a 50% Defense increase when under the effects of Hail (Hail has not been modernized to Snow)
 - Trainer AI has been updated to fix a few bugs, such as not reading Dry Skin as a Water immunity and viewing Storm Drain and Lightning Rod as immunities now
 - Trainer AI should (lol) work with all the new/changed Abilities
 - Paralysis
-    Not ignorable by Magic Guard (Jirachi wins the Clefable matchup even more now) Reduces speed by 50%
+    - Not ignorable by Magic Guard (Jirachi wins the Clefable matchup even more now)
+    - Reduces speed by 50%
-    Electric-types immune
+    - Electric-types immune
 - Burn
-    1/16 damage instead of 1/8
+    - 1/16 damage instead of 1/8
-    Facade is no longer weakened
+    - Facade is no longer weakened
+- The cursor on the bottom screen during a battle is now able to be moved up from the Run button to the Fight button.

 # Additional Item Locations

 - Evolutionary items like the Magmarizer are purchasable at the Battle Frontier
 - Evolution stone seller in Sunyshore Market
 - Ability Capsule: Battle Frontier, Team Galactic HQ